Modon55/modon55.com/README.md

 ## 🛠 About the project
 This website was a personal **web development** project created to test and improve my skills.

 💡 For extended CSS and JavaScript features, I collaborated with others.
-Ideal to gave me valuable experience in **teamwork** and **code review**.
+This gave me valuable experience in teamwork and code review.

 ---